Lennon & McCartney…2024 Releases (Reviews)

 “One Hand Clapping” has quality recordings of the new band performing live in the studio for what was intended to be a TV special.
 Most of the songs here are familiar…five of the best songs from Band On The Run, plus the hits “My Love”, “Live And Let Die”, “Junior’s Farm”, and “Hi Hi Hi”.
 The band is energetic and sounds good on all of the group songs on the album.

-Besides the instrumental “One Hand Clapping”, which was supposed to be the theme song for the TV special, there are three short original McCartney songs in a row that were not previously released.
+Besides the instrumental “One Hand Clapping”, which was supposed to be the theme song for the TV special, there are three short original McCartney songs in a row that were not released prior to the filming.
 They sound like they’re from the “Tin Pan Alley” era of songwriting.
 It’s just Paul at the piano performing “Let’s Love”, “All Of You”, and “I’ll Give You A Ring”.
-Here’s the audio of the three of them segued together:
+Here’s a five-minute audio of the three songs segued together:

 They’re raw, but charming, and they show McCartney’s gift for writing melodies.